staruth0/reepls-web/brainstorm.md

 To do

 - Add Error boundary to app
--

-Demarkating what a logged in vs anonymous user can do How should articles be demacarted for maximum engagement?
+- -Demarkating what a logged in vs anonymous user can do -How should articles be demacarted for maximum engagement?
-Making communique
+  -What makes a post a communique
+  -Should always redirect to sign in on token fail

 Congitive mode
 Notifications
 Search is not working properpy()
 Share user profile

-Posting works[Limit on length of subtitle]
+Posting works[Limit on length of subtitle, title, comments]

 Reading History()

-Should always redirect to sign in

-Logout
+=